Dems set for House approval of Ukraine aid, drop COVID funds

 These expenditures, once called earmarks but now dubbed community projects, were ubiquitous until Congress banned them in 2011, but they were revived in more limited form this year.
 This legislation includes money for an agricultural education program in Vermont, a water project in central California and money for the Ulysses S. Grant Presidential Library in Starkville, Mississippi.

-And it names a federal building in Tuscaloosa, Alabama, after Sen. Richard Shelby, the state’s senior GOP senator, a chief author of the bill who’s retiring after six terms.

-As a backstop against delays, the House planned to pass a bill keeping agencies afloat through March 15
+As a backstop against delays in the Senate, the House by voice vote passed a bill keeping government agencies afloat through Tuesday.
+Agencies would have to start shutting down on Saturday if the Senate doesn’t complete the $1.5 trillion package.

 AP Congressional Correspondent Lisa Mascaro contributed to this report.